sepipgab/IBM-SPSS-Portfolio/Time-Series-Market-Prediction-Project/Time-Series-Market-Prediction-Project.md

 | 1st forecast project interval    | 3                    |
 | 2nd forecast projection interval | 200                  |

-After all the parameters are set and the stream is built, I've then feed the data to train the time-series model.
+After all the parameters are set and the stream is built, I've then fed the data to train the time-series model.